Thomas C. Hindman: Bringing down Arkansas's political "family"

 Hindman began another run for Congress in late 1857.
 The Know-Nothings had been defeated soundly in the 1856 elections, and he had no major opposition within his own party.
-He was quite popular with Arkansas Democrats, and won his party's nomination easily.
-He then handily defeated William M. Crosby in the general election to win the nomination.
+He was quite popular with Arkansas Democrats, and this time he easily won his party's nomination for the 1st congressional district.
+He then handily defeated William M. Crosby in the general election to win the seat.
 During the campaign, he was involved in a carriage accident that broke his leg.
 The injury did not heal properly, leaving one of his legs 2 in longer than the other.
 He had to wear a special boot, and he walked with a limp the rest of his life.

 For years, Arkansas politics had been run by the political Conway-Johnson dynasty known as the Family.
 By the late 1850s, the strength of the Family was waning, as one of their most successful tactics had been to stress Democratic unity in the face of the Whigs and Know-Nothings, both of whom had largely lost power in Arkansas after 1856.
-Hindman, who had ambitions for the United States Senate seat held by Family member William K. Sebastian, took a leading role in organizing a Democratic faction, known as the Old Line Democrats, opposed to the Family.
-A newspaper by the name of the Old Line Democrat was also established by Hindman.
-After a pro-Family political convention in November 1858 changed traditional nominating rules to allow former Whigs and Know-Nothings to participate in the candidate selection process, Hindman protested publicly, believing that the changes had been made to secure Sebastian the nomination.
+The Family had supported Hindman in his 1858 congressional run, but Hindman had further ambitions, desiring the United States Senate seat held by Family member William K. Sebastian.
+The Family backed Sebastian for re-election, and Hindman then took a leading role in organizing a Democratic faction, known as the Old Line Democrats, opposed to the Family.
+In 1859, he established a newspaper, the Old Line Democrat, in Little Rock.
+After a pro-Family political convention in November 1858 had changed traditional nominating rules to allow former Whigs and Know-Nothings to participate in the candidate selection process, Hindman protested publicly, believing that the changes had been made to secure Sebastian the nomination.
 In response, Richard H. Johnson and other leaders of the Family threatened to block Hindman's re-election push for the 1860 election.
 To the Family, Hindman was a "factious disorganizer".
+The historian Thomas A. DeBlack writes that Hindman's "oratorical and organizational skills were unmatched by any other politician in the state".